AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/export_bus.md

 and pushes them into  the inventory it's touching.

-For purposes of lag reduction, if the export bus has not exported something recently, it goes into a sort of "sleep mode" where it operates slowly, and wakes up and accelerates to full speed when it successfully exports something.
+For purposes of lag reduction, if the export bus has not exported something recently, it goes into a sort of "sleep mode" where it operates slowly, and wakes up and accelerates to full speed (4 operations per second) when it successfully exports something.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).